Shuffle/openapi-apps/docs/outlook_office365.md

 # Outlook Office365

 ### Microsoft Graph
 To connect with and receive emails from Office365, you'll need to connect to it using Oauth2.
-This app can get and update emails as you wish, and will be expanded over time to handle all relevant Microsoft Graph API's.
+This app can get and update emails as you wish, and can handle all relevant Mail functions from the Microsoft Graph API.
+This process may seem cumbersome if you want to connect to your organisation locally or with different permissions, but due to security constraints of Oauth2 authentication, this is required.

 ### Authentication
 To authenticate this app, you'll need an app registered in the Azure Portal.
 This app should use what's called **"delegated permissions"**, NOT "application permissions".
 More about this farther down.